 The sky was originally blue — as may still be seen in several of the works in the Hospice.
 The reddish appearance is the original preparation of the plaster — the blue paint has literally dropped off.

 Monks Cells in San Marco in Florence

-A highlight of a visit to San Marco are the preserved monks’ cells on the upper floor of the convent building.
+A highlight of a visit to San Marco is the preserved monks’ cells on the upper floor of the convent building.
 These single cells were spartanly furnished and are now empty but are famous for the simple frescoes intended to encourage contemplation.

 Annunciation Fresco by Fra Angelico

-At the top of the flight of stairs leading to the sleeping quarters is arguably the most-famous, and most-copied work ever of Fra Angelico.
+At the top of the flight of stairs leading to the sleeping quarters is arguably the most famous, and most-copied work ever of Fra Angelico.
 This large Annunciation fresco (1439-43) shows the archangel Gabriel announcing to Mary that she is pregnant with the son of God.
 She does not seem particularly excited by the news with a face of acceptance and humility.
 She typically wears blue as a symbol of royalty and purity.

-More impressive than the facial expressions of this work is the composition and the use of perspective, especially with the arcades, that show promises of the early Renaissance.
+More impressive than the facial expressions of this work are the composition and the use of perspective, especially with the arcades, that show promises of the early Renaissance.
 Also, in contrast to typical High Gothic paintings, the setting is outside rather than indoors.
 The wings of the archangel are not only colorful but the paint also contained glitter, which sparkled especially in candlelight.